aleksa07/Trickmint-Radio.exe-Discord-rich-presence/README.md

 pip install keyboard # find it kinda funny tho pip install selenium
 ```
-3. Then just run the python script and you are good
+3. Then just run the python script and you are good to go